UWCNuclear/UbuntuSetUp/README.md

     tar -xzvf root_v6.22.08.Linux-ubuntu20-x86_64-gcc9.3.tar.gz

 Step 4.
-In your home directory (cd ~), open your .bashrc file using emacs and add the following line before saving and closing the file:
+In your home directory (cd ~), open your .bashrc file using gedit (gedit .bashrc) and add the following line before saving and closing the file:

     source root/bin/thisroot.sh